Skip to content

 Binding State to Dependency

-A state( RtState like Signal or any Hooks ) can be bound to the dependency, allowing the state to be manipulated directly from the dependency and to notify its listeners about any changes.
+A Reactter state( RtState ) such as Signal or any Hooks can be bound to the dependency, allowing the state to be manipulated directly from the dependency and to notify its listeners about any changes.
 Additionally, it ensures that the state is automatically disposed of when the dependency is no longer needed.

 By integrating state directly within dependencies, you benefit from cleaner and more maintainable code.
 The automatic handling by Reactter means less boilerplate and fewer errors related to manual state management, leading to a more efficient development process.
 This approach simplifies the synchronization between state and its associated dependency, enhancing the overall responsiveness and reliability of your application.